readysetstem/readysetstem-hw-base/PCB/README.txt

 Gerber Files Generated from EagleCAD 7.6 CAM Processor using sfe-gerb274x.cam

-Fab Notes:
+GENERAL NOTES

 - Refer to the JPG images for through-hole part orientation.
 - All parts and assembly should be Lead-Free RoHS compliant
+- Any manufacturer information added to silkscreen should be on bottom side of board only.

+BOARD SPECS

-- Material: FR4
+Material                FR4
-- Board Thickness: 62 mils
+Board Thickness         62 mils
+Layers                  2
-- Copper thickness: 1 oz.
+Copper thickness        1 oz.
-- Silkscreen color: white
+Silkscreen color        white
-- Soldermask color: green
+Soldermask color        green
-- Depanelization: V-groove
+Finish                  Lead Free HASL or ENIG Panelization            V-cut

+CONTACT INFO

+Name                    Brian Silverman or Jason Steinhorn Company                 Ready Set STEM
+Email                   bri@readysetstem.com or j@readysetstem.com